salmaanrashiq/JobberChemicalForm/Readme.md

 ## Built With

 * [jQuery](https://jquery.com/) - DOM manipulation framework
-* HTML/ CSS - DOM rendering
+* HTML/ CSS - DOM replicated from Jobber software from scratch using HTML and CSS

 ## Inspiration